j4cbo/tiny5-m2-riser/README.md

 Block diagram:
 ![](images/block-diagram.png)

+According to the IQ3X0IL board schematics, the system +3V3 rail is rated for 9.74 amps, and is used for various onboard components as well.
+A typical M.2 SSD is specified for 2.5 to 3.0 amps so four of them at full load could exceed the power supply capacity.
+The riser board therefore uses a buck converter from the +12V rail to avoid overloading the system +3V3 supply.

 In addition to the power supply and clock buffer, a custom-programmed GreenPAK is used to handle power sequencing and ancillary PCIe signals like PERST# and CLKREQ#.